-WASHINGTON, Aug.
-4, 2015 /PRNewswire-USNewswire/ -- NASA is inviting media to attend a test of the Orion spacecraft's parachutes on Wednesday, Aug.
-26 at the U.S. Army's Yuma Proving Ground in Arizona.
-An engineering model of the spacecraft will drop from an airplane 35,000 feet up to evaluate how it fares when the parachute system does not perform as expected.
+WASHINGTON, Dec.
+5, 2017 /PRNewswire-USNewswire/ -- NASA is inviting media to attend a test of parachutes for the agency's Orion spacecraft Wednesday, Dec.
+13, at the U.S. Army's Yuma Proving Ground in Arizona.
+This test is the fifth in a series of eight to qualify the parachute system for crewed Orion missions.